brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/UDPBIND.md

 - `port` must be in the range `0` to `65535`.

-> If `port` is outside the valid range, an error is raised: `Invalid UDP port number`.
+@note If `port` is outside the valid range, an error is raised: `Invalid UDP port number`.

 ---